-Symptom Cause Remedy Appliance will not light No gas Change the cylinder Check cylinder is turned on Check isolation valve is open Low battery (auto ignition) Charge battery Appliance lights but goes out Flame supervision device (FSD) Refer to dealer immediately the FSD override is not functioning correctly is released Odour Gas leak Turn off the gas at the cylinder and do not use the gas system until the problem has been rectified In the event of a leaking cylinder, if possible, position the cylinder in an open area away from any sources of ignition.
-Contact the site warden and/or the local gas supplier Yellow flame Lack of primary air. please note yellow tipping to the flame is normal Refer to dealer Orange flame Particles of dust or dirt in the mixing tube being carried through the burner ports Reduce the amount of dust in air Burner ports partically blocked Refer to dealer Floating flame Lack of secondary air Check all vents are clear (air inlet to vehicle) Blocked retention ports Check retention ports are clear If in an oven Check the flue way is clear
+Symptom Cause Remedy Appliance will not light No gas Check red isolation valve is open Check bulk tank outlet valve is open Refill the bulk tank Low battery (auto ignition) Charge battery Appliance lights but goes out Flame supervision device (FSD) Refer to dealer immediately the FSD override is released is not functioning correctly Odour Gas leak Turn off the gas at the cylinder and do not use the gas system until the problem has been rectified In the event of a leaking cylinder, if possible, position the cylinder in an open area away from any sources of ignition.
+Contact the site warden and/or the local gas supplier Yellow flame Lack of primary air. please note yellow tipping to the flame is normal Refer to dealer Orange flame Particles of dust or dirt in the mixing tube being carried through the burner ports Burner ports partically blocked Reduce the amount of dust in air Floating flame Lack of secondary air Check all vents are clear (air inlet to vehicle) Blocked retention ports If in an oven Check retention ports are clear Check the flue way is clear